Dentures

 Advantages and Design Considerations

-The advantage here is that we still have good stability by utilizing the patient's remaining teeth.
-It can be a little unsightly with these clasps, so we try to design and place them in areas where they're not very noticeable.
+The advantage is that we still have good stability by utilizing the patient's remaining teeth.
+It can be a little unsightly with the clasps, so we try to design and place them in areas where they're not very noticeable.
 Many patients can be missing different teeth, so there is always a variation on the theme.
-This is a patient who's missing just their back teeth, so the partial denture is designed just to replace the back teeth.
-It will snap in and be pretty secure.
-This is one made for a patient missing their front teeth in the upper jaw, along with a few other teeth.
 They can be designed in many different ways to fit your particular situation.

 Attachment Retained Lower Overdentures